MS EE Honors Program

 Top graduating MS students are recognized with the Master of Science Award of Excellence that is awarded to less than 5% of the graduating class.

 MS Honors students are invited to participate in special academic and cultural events organized in their honor.
 They can further earn an award of up to $5,000 to support research.
-After inclusion in the Honors program, the student needs to find an EE faculty member to supervise their research.
+After inclusion in the Honors program, the student needs to find a full time EE faculty member to supervise their research.
 The student is then awarded a stipend of $2500 per semester for up to two semesters (e.g., Summer and Fall).
 The participation during the second semester is contingent upon maintaining the necessary academic performance to qualify for the Honors program.
 After identifying a faculty research advisor, the student needs to contact the EE Director of Finance and Administration to request the funding associated with the award.

 MS/PhD students or MS students who transfer into the PhD program do not qualify to participate in the Honors program.
 For future application cycles, the EE Department reserves the right to change this program or its terms and conditions.

 Siddabasappa, Nanda Kishore